 To calculate cost per payroll payment, divide the labor, technology, and other overhead costs related to running the payroll function by the number of payments processed.

 Long viewed as a transactional processing function, the payroll function is actually much more complex, with many moving parts.
-Each of these parts provide an opportunity for improvements that can reduce the cost of the payroll function, improve compliance, and keep employees satisfied that the organization cares enough about them to get an accurate paycheck in their hands-on time.
+Each of these parts provides an opportunity for improvements that can reduce the cost of the payroll function, improve compliance, and keep employees satisfied that the organization cares enough about them to get an accurate paycheck in their hands-on time.

 For a full list of best in class payroll metrics and payroll benchmarks, download our Finance Benchmarking Report here.